TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/security.md

 - Zones routes inherit the same authentication and idempotency requirements.
 - Wise Audio routes inherit the same authentication and idempotency requirements.
 - Wise Imports routes inherit the same authentication and idempotency requirements.
+- Wise UC routes inherit the same authentication and idempotency requirements.